Financing a Dental Practice Acquisition

 Engage financial and legal experts when navigating the complex lending process.
 Guidance from experts well-versed in dental practice lending ensures you find the optimal financing path.

-Don’t settle for the first lender that smiles at you; find the one that gives you the best financial grin.
+Don’t settle for the first lender that smiles at you; find the best one.
 One of the most important steps is to cast a wide net when you look for the ideal lender.
 In plain words, it’s time to apply to multiple banks.

 Banks offer different interest rates, loan terms, and repayment plans.
 Send your application to two or three banks and let them do the negotiating for you.
 Don’t try to get tons of banks involved, or they won’t think they have a good shot at your business, and won’t work hard for you.
 Keep it to a couple.